fwbrandao/twitter-app/README.md

 ## CORS

-Ideally, CORS policy would have been configured on the server side.
-But for simplicity, please run the command bellow to open Chrome with CORS disabled.
+Ideally, CORS policy would have been configured on the server-side.
+But for simplicity, please run the command below to open Chrome with CORS disabled.

 open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security